-- Be aware of your surroundings- While we didn’t have any issues with crime, violence, etc remember that you are in a city so make sure while walking around in the evenings that you stay in well lit populated areas.
+- Be aware of your surroundings- While we didn’t have any issues with crime, violence, etc. remember that you are in a city so make sure while walking around in the evenings that you stay in well-lit populated areas.

 - Be respectful of monuments and artifacts- There is so much to see including the Lincoln Memorial, the Hope Diamond, and the Vietnam Veterans Memorial.
 Remember not to allow kids to climb on them or deface them in any way.
 They don’t always know the value of these types of structures and we want to keep them preserved.

 Follow the plans that we have discussed and we promise that your family will always remember this as a budget-friendly vacation.
 It’s important to remember that you may and most likely will run into speed bumps along the way.
-It’s ok to get frustrated but don’t let one meltdown or mistake ruin your whole vacation.
+It’s okay to get frustrated but don’t let one meltdown or mistake ruin your whole vacation.

 In addition to this article watch the helpful videos above to help navigate Washington D.C.
 It definitely helped us during our planning phase.
-We also welcome any additional questions or comments, or tips for taking a budget-friendly vacation you may have in our Contact Us section.
+We also welcome any additional questions comments, or tips for taking a budget-friendly vacation you may have in our Contact Us section.

 Have an amazing vacation, you deserve it!